egeste/oraculum/examples/gh-pages/markdown/oraculum-application-components.md

   <small>Oraculum Application Components</small>
 </a>

-Oraculum's core application `definition`s and mixins are ported from concepts in Chaplin.
+Oraculum's core application `definition`s and `mixin`s are ported from concepts in Chaplin.
 Like Chaplin, Oraculum provides the following classes:

   * Application
   * Controller